-As the complexity of the introduction and implementation of new innovations increases for our health system customers, we also offer Professional Services, such as technology installation, program management, customer education and training, and change management services.
+Our Professional Services offerings for health system pharmacies include technology installation, program management, customer education and training, change management services, and related offerings.
 We view our customers as partners in the pursuit of better health outcomes for patients and improved satisfaction for the clinicians who serve them.
-We find that every engagement is an opportunity for us to help our customers reach their clinical and business objectives while we work with our customers to accelerate the recognition of value for their initiatives.